Salt Towns' Radio

 Lynda Law

 The Lynda Law Soul Show.
-Thursday 11pm
+Wednesday 11pm

 My name is Lynda Law and I am a singer, songwriter/lyricist and radio host of the weekly Lynda Law Soul Show since 2000.